WGSY

 WGSY (100.1 FM) is a radio station licensed to serve Phenix City, Alabama, United States.
 The station is owned by iHeartMedia, Inc. and licensed to iHM Licenses, LLC.
-Its studios are in Columbus east of downtown, and its transmitter is in Phenix City.

-It broadcasts an adult contemporary music format to the Columbus, Georgia, area.
+Its studios are in Columbus, Georgia, east of downtown, and its transmitter is in Phenix City.
+WGSY broadcasts an adult contemporary music format to the Columbus area.
 The station departs from its usual format and broadcasts Christmas music during the holiday season.

-The station was assigned the WGSY call letters by the Federal Communications Commission on January 1, 1987.
+The station was first assigned the WGSY call letters by the Federal Communications Commission on January 1, 1987.
 M&M Partners Inc. purchased this station in July 1996 for approximately $2 million.